REASY/python-free-threading-vs-multiprocessing-benchmarks/data_races/article.md

 Inconsistent states observed: 346925
 ```

-Forty‑two million "WTFs."
+Hundreds of thousands of "WTFs."
 So… does free‑threading "break" Python?

 No.